redpanda-data/terraform-provider-redpanda/docs/data-sources/cluster.md

 - `ca_certificates_pem` (List of String) CA certificate in PEM format.
 - `enabled` (Boolean) Whether mTLS is enabled.
 - `principal_mapping_rules` (List of String) Principal mapping rules for mTLS authentication.
-Only valid for Kafka API.
 See the Redpanda documentation on configuring authentication.